floatdrop/gulp-bem/readme.md

 Take a look at [getbem.com](https://getbem.com/) as example of full-featured web site created with BEM and [gulp-bem-stub](https://github.com/matmuchrapna/gulp-bem-stub) as starting template for projects!

+## Rationale

+It is not obvoius, why you whant to use `gulp-bem` instead of just `gulp`.
+If you have small project, you probably should stick with bare `gulp`. `gulp-bem` becomes handy, when you have dependencies

 ## API

 ### bem.BEM([options])